Spanish olive growers feel pain from early drought – DW – 05/09/2023

 "This year, it's not just the harvest that is in danger, but the future of the olive plantations," he told DW, expressing the fear that "much of the harvest could be lost" by the beginning of the harvesting season in November.
 "It has never been this bad," he says.

-Avila, who is also a spokesman for the olive growers' branch at the COAG farmers' association, explains that an olive tree "can tolerate very high temperatures, but only if it gets enough water."
+Avila, who is also a spokesman for the olive growers' branch at the Spanish farmers' association COAG, explains that an olive tree "can tolerate very high temperatures, but only if it gets enough water."
 But if there is not enough, he adds, it lacks the strength to produce healthy fruits.

 Olive growers say last year's growing season was already bad, with heat waves and a shortage of rain hurting the 2022 harvest as Spain was experiencing the warmest year since weather records began.
 "I harvested 70% less than in previous years," Avila said, adding that he fears that he may see even smaller yields this year.